obritoluis/truffle-marketplace-dapp/README.md

 But you can test it anyway, and intereact with the smart contract.

 ###### How to get started:
-* Clone the repo
+* git clone this repo
+* launch ganache
-* run npm install
+* npm install
-* run Truffle compile
+* truffle compile
+* truffle migrate
-* run Truffle migrate
+* npm run dev

 I've used this nice dashboard for the UI: https://github.com/BootstrapDash/StarAdmin-Free-Bootstrap-Admin-Template